How to make a new patient appointment:

 New Patient Visit Expectations

 The individual undergoes a full neurological exam.
 Our memory loss treatment team collects medical and mental health history, including the individual's past and present symptoms.

-The caregiver is always welcome to meet with the physician or staff separately to discuss their observations of their loved one's current symptoms.
+The caregiver is always welcome to meet with the physician or staff separately to discuss their observations of their loved one's forgetfulness or other current symptoms.

 We use paper and pencil tests, oral questions, sensory and other measures to assess memory, language, perceptions, and concentration.
 We utilize a comprehensive approach that is backed by research and tailored to our patientsto ensure the best senior care.

-The physician will review their findings with the person who is experiencing the symptoms and will also review the findings with the person's family.
+Our memory loss specialists will review their findings with the patient family.
 Additional testing may be necessary (for example: brain imaging or further neuropsychological testing) and will be performed separately.
-The physician's differential diagnosis (a list of diseases or disorders that could be a cause of symptoms a person is having) is reviewed with the center's team and shared with the person and their family.
+The memory loss treatment team review differential diagnosis (a list of diseases or disorders that could be a cause of memory loss symptoms) and share this with the patient and family.

-With consent from the individual and/or their family, as appropriate, our team will contact the primary care physician to review results of the evaluation and provide any technical assistance/guidance that they require.
+With consent from the patient and/or family, as appropriate, our team will contact the primary care physician to review results of the Alzheimer’s consultation and provide any technical assistance/guidance required.